Tested Baking & Dessert Recipes & Videos

 Fruit & Nut Bars

-Granola Bars: Preheat oven to 350 degrees F (177 degrees C) and place the rack in the center of the oven.
-Butter (or use a non stick cooking spray) and line with parchment paper a 9 x 13 inch (23 x 33 cm) baking pan.
+Granola Bars: Preheat oven to 350 degrees F (180 degrees C).
+Butter (or spray with a non stick cooking spray) a 9 inch square (23 cm) baking pan.
+Line the bottom of the pan with parchment paper.

-Bake for about 18-22 minutes, or until set.
-Remove from the oven and let cool for about two hours before cutting into bars.
-(Note: The granola bars will be soft when they are removed from the oven but will firm up as they cool.)
-Can be stored at room temperature for several days.
+Bake for about 22-25 minutes, or until the granola is golden brown and set.
+Remove from the oven and let cool for about 10-15 minutes before cutting into bars.
+Then continue to cool the granola bars for about two hours, or until set.
+(Note: The granola bars will be soft when they are removed from the oven but will firm up and become crisp as they cool.)
+Can be stored in the refrigerator or at room temperature for several days.

 Granola Bars:

-4 tablespoons (57 grams) unsalted butter, cut into pieces
+4 tablespoons (55 grams) butter, cut into pieces

 1 teaspoon pure vanilla extract